mailgun/documentation/source/user_manual.rst

 And pass the ``h:X-Mailgun-Variables`` parameter with the following JSON data: {"foo": "bar", "baz": "bar", "nb": 1}

-The email would end up looking like this:
+The resulting email would end up looking like this:

 foo is bar